lilygostovic/DASS-frontend/README.md

 2. Navigate to the folder where you want to keep the code
 3. Click on green button with text `<>Code` and copy the HTTPS url to your clipboard
-4. Run `git clone <REPOSITORY_ADDRESS>` in terminal Once this is done, you now have access to the code locally so you can begin development!
+4. Run `git clone <REPOSITORY_ADDRESS>` in terminal
+5. Run `npm install` to install all dependent libraries locally Once this is done, you now have access to the code locally so you can begin development!

 ## Starting the App